-Petition to Andrew Cuomo, New York State House, New York State Senate, Catharine Young, John Flanagan, Jose Serrano, Dan Quart, New York Governor, Crystal Peoples-Stokes, Kathy Hochul, Andrea Stewart-Cousins, John Brooks, Todd Kaminsky, James Sanders, David Carlucci, Jamaal Bailey, New York, Fred Thiele
+Petition to Andrew M. Cuomo, New York State House, New York State Senate, Catharine Young, John Flanagan, Jos_ M. Serrano, Dan Quart, New York Governor, Crystal Peoples-Stokes, Kathy Hochul, Andrea Stewart-Cousins, John E. Brooks, Todd D. Kaminsky, James Sanders, Jr., David Carlucci, Jamaal T. Bailey, New York, Fred Thiele Jr.

 Amend the New York State Constitution to recognize legal rights for nature